VersatileFloof/VersatileFloof/README.md

 17 yo/demigirl/panromantic demisexual

  fictionkin/alterhuman, 20+.
-6 are facets. constantly undergoing impostor syndrome.
+6 are facets. constantly undergoing impostor syndrome. (will block anti endos for comfort, should have menteiond)

 wifi goes in and out so yeah we may disapear without warning sometimes